Alzheimer’s disease is the

-The causes of Alzheimer’s disease are not fully understood, but they’re thought to include a combination of genetic, environmental, and lifestyle factors.
+The causes of Alzheimer’s disease are not fully understood, but they’re

 Here are a few of the top charities tackling Alzheimer’s disease.
 These organizations fund research, raise awareness, educate, and provide comfort to those living with and caring for those with Alzheimer’s disease.